pinkflawd/HackAndCheeseWebsite/content/consulting.md

 ### Trainings and Education

-I'm a passionate teacher and have been teaching reverse engineering and malware analysis continuously since 2012, including a University course, countless free classes under the banner of BlackHoodie, and various industry trainings at company sites and conferences.
-Please check out the Training section on this website.
+I'm a passionate teacher and have been teaching reverse engineering and malware analysis continuously since 2012, including a University course, countless free classes under the banner of the BlackHoodie non-profit, and various industry trainings, private and at conferences.
+Please check out the Training section to see what I have available.